-For centuries, the red-crowned crane has been revered as a symbol of good luck and longevity in countries in East Asia.
-However, there are only about 4000 wild red-crowned cranes in the world.
+For centuries, the red-crowned crane has been revered as a symbol of good

 Endangered

-The species is included in the IUCN Red List by the International Union for Conservation of Nature and also the Red Data Book by the Ministry of the Environment (Japan).
+for Conservation of Nature and also the Red Data Book by the Ministry of

 Populations

-There are two populations: a non-migratory island population in NE Japan (Hokkaido) and a migratory continental population that breeds in SE Russia and NE China and winters in E China and the Korean Peninsula.
+and NE China and winters in E China and the Korean Peninsula.

 Nesting habitat

-Typical nesting habitat is open wetlands; however, some nests can be found in wooded wetlands.
-Most nests are mounds of dead reeds in the water and are surrounded by dense vegetation.
+in wooded wetlands.
+Most nests are mounds of dead reeds in the water and

 Eggs & chicks

 An adult female lays one to two eggs each spring.
-The egg hatches in about 32 days.
-The downy chick begins to follow the parents in four to five days.
+The egg hatches in about

 Young birds

-Parents and the chick gradually increase their home range.
-It takes more than three months before the young crane is able to fly with the parents.
+than three months before the young crane is able to fly with the parents.

 Wintering habitats